php-translation/documentation/index.rst

    :target: https://packagist.org/packages/php-translation/symfony-bundle
    :alt: Total Downloads

-The symfony bundle integrates all these fancy features with Symfony.
+The Symfony bundle integrates all these fancy features with Symfony.
 We have support for automatic translation, web UI, third party services and more.

 .. toctree::